Edward Furlong: 2000s

 Furlong played a convict in Steve Buscemi's film Animal Factory (2000).

-Furlong's career declined considerably after 2000, with most of his subsequent films being released straight to DVD.
+Furlong's career as an adult has been affected by substance abuse.
+His career declined considerably after 2000, with most of his subsequent films being released straight to DVD.
 In 2001, he played a lead role in the medieval drama The Knights of the Quest, a little-seen film by Italian filmmaker Pupi Avati.
 He was expected to play John Connor again in Terminator 3: Rise of the Machines (2003); however, the role was recast and given to Nick Stahl shortly before filming began.
-Furlong has said that he was hired to reprise the role of Connor in Terminator 3 and was slated to be well-paid for his efforts; however, he was removed by the producers after an overdose incident which violated the terms of his contract.
+Furlong lost the role due to a drug overdose.

 In 2004, Furlong appeared in a music video for Metallica's "The Unnamed Feeling".
 He also played Jimmy in the low budget independent film Jimmy & Judy (filmed in 2004, released in 2006).
 He played the eponymous lead in the superhero film franchise The Crow's fourth film, The Crow: Wicked Prayer (2005), co-starring with David Boreanaz and Tara Reid.
-The film was initially planned for a theatrical release but was widely panned by critics and audiences, and was released to DVD after running for one week in limited theaters.
-He appeared in Night of the Demons, the 2009 remake of the 1988 horror classic, which was shot in New Orleans and released straight to DVD.
+The film was widely panned by critics and audiences.
+He appeared in Night of the Demons, the 2009 remake of the 1988 horror classic.

-In 2006 and again in 2010, he appeared in five episodes of the television program CSI: NY as Shane Casey.
+Furlong appeared in seasons three and six of the television program CSI: NY as villain Shane Casey.

 2010s

-Furlong appeared in two scenes of Seth Rogen's film The Green Hornet (2011).
-Next he starred in This Is Not a Movie, an English-language Mexican film written and directed by Olallo Rubio and co-starring Peter Coyote and Edi Gathegi.
-He was featured as Fixer in the crowdfunded pilot Star Trek: Renegades.
+Furlong starred in This Is Not a Movie (2010), an English-language Mexican experimental science fiction comedy written and directed by Olallo Rubio and co-starring Peter Coyote and Edi Gathegi.
+He played a small but important role in Seth Rogen's superhero film The Green Hornet (2011).
+He played in the 2013 supernatural horror film Awakened, and was featured as Fixer in the science fiction film Star Trek: Renegades (2015).

-In July 2019, James Cameron confirmed that Edward Furlong would be returning to the role of John Connor in the then-upcoming movie Terminator: Dark Fate.
-Because the story depicted his character shortly after the events of Terminator 2, Edward's facial likeness was used via CGI, with teenaged Jude Collie as a body-double giving the physical performance to which Furlong's digitally de-aged face was added.
-Furlong was involved in one day of filming for facial capture performance, for the opening scene of the movie, in which a young John Connor is killed off.
+In July 2019, James Cameron confirmed that Furlong would be returning to the role of John Connor in the then-upcoming science fiction action movie Terminator: Dark Fate.
+Because the story depicted his character shortly after the events of Terminator 2, Furlong's facial likeness was used via CGI, with teenaged Jude Collie being used as a body double.
+Furlong was involved in filming for facial capture purposes for the opening scene of the movie, which depicts a young John Connor being killed.

 2020s

 In 2023, Furlong appeared in the movie Charlie's Horse/Heart of a Champion.
-In 2024, he appeared in The Forest Hills, a crowdfunded project with Shelley Duvall and Dee Wallace.
+In 2024, he appeared in the crowdfunded independent horror-thriller film The Forest Hills.
 Also in 2024, Furlong starred in the Lovecraftian horror film Unspeakable: Beyond the Wall of Sleep.